fractastical/icombinators/docs/interaction_combinators.md

 # Interaction Combinators (Lafont's System)

-Yves Lafont's Interaction Combinators provide a minimal universal system for graph rewriting computation.
-With only three symbols and six rules, they can simulate any interaction system, establishing "Lafont universality" or "graph rewriting universality."
+Yves Lafont's Interaction Combinators provide a minimal system for graph rewriting computation.
+With only three symbols and six rules, they can encode many interaction systems, demonstrating significant expressiveness for graph rewriting.

 ## Basic Components